ppericard/virtual-life-ai/ROADMAP.md

 ## Simplified Roadmap

-### Phase 1: Core Simulation Framework (Weeks 1-3)
+### Phase 1: Core Simulation Framework with Web Interface (Weeks 1-4)

-**Goal**: Create the foundational simulation system and implement Conway's Game of Life as proof of concept.
+**Goal**: Create the foundational simulation system with a web interface and implement a simple predator-prey ecosystem as proof of concept.

 #### Development Approach:
 - **Test-First Development**: Every module must have comprehensive tests before implementation